cran/irlba/README.md

 # irlba

 Implicitly-restarted Lanczos methods for fast truncated singular value and symmetric eigenvalue decompositions of sparse and dense matrices.
-IRLBA stands for <b>I</b>mplicitly <b>R</b>estarted <b>L</b>anczos <b>B</b>idiagonalization
+IRLBA stands for Augmented, <b>I</b>mplicitly <b>R</b>estarted <b>L</b>anczos
-<b>A</b>lgorithms.

-Version 2.0.0 of the package is a major update that includes many changes, new features, and removal of some old features that did not work well.
-In particular, use of harmonic Ritz vector augmentation and the ability to estimate the smallest singular values of a matrix WAS REMOVED.
-That method didn't work very well, and sometimes not at all.
-It suffered from poor performance and rarely converged to a solution for ill-conditioned matrices.
-Replacements are under consideration but did not make it in to the update.

-### Package features that are mostly the same
-- Fast truncated singular value decomposition

-### Package features that were removed
-- Support for estimating smallest singular values
-- Harmonic Ritz vector augmentation

-### New features
-- Support for fast symmetric partial eigenvalue decompositions of real-valued matrices
-- Efficient principal components decomposition
-- Restarting (picking up where you left off to add more vectors/values)
-- Nice syntax for centering and scaling
-- Efficient generic subspace deflation (used by PCA)
-- Fixed support for complex-valued SVD of dense matrices
+<b>B</b>idiagonalization <b>A</b>lgorithm.

+Version 2.1.0 of the package includes a convenience `prcomp`-like function for computing principal components and a fast C-language implementation for improved computational speed.
+The original R algorithm implementation is maintained for some special cases and for refernce.
+The seldom used general rank-1 deflation options are deprecated in 2.1.0; it's more flexible to simply use a custom matrix product function instead.

-## What's still missing
+## TODO

-The following new feature didn't make it in but will appear in version 2.1.0: an implementation of the IRBLB method that trickles out singular triplets in bounded memory using fast Leja-based accelerating polynomials.
+Implement Leja-point polynomial acceleration for even more efficient memory use for extremely large problems.

 ## References